Grisshink/scrap/README.md

 ### Github releases

+Currently Scrap only provides binary releases for *Windows* and *Linux*.
-See [Releases](https://github.com/Grisshink/scrap/releases) page for all available download options for Windows and Linux
+See [Releases](https://github.com/Grisshink/scrap/releases) page for all available download options.

 ### AUR

 Scrap is now available for download from Arch User Repository (AUR) as [scrap-git](https://aur.archlinux.org/packages/scrap-git) package.
-This package will download and build latest Scrap commit from git
+This package will download and build latest Scrap commit from git.

 To install Scrap from AUR you can use your preferred AUR helper, for example with `yay`: